brugnara/advent-of-code/readme.md

 ## My solutions for Advent of Code

-I solved every "year" using a different language.
+Solving every "year" using a different language.

 ### 2015
 > https://adventofcode.com/2015